AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 ![edit-site](assets/edit-site.png)

-The properties of an exisitng site, specified during the site creation process, can be modified by selecting the `Edit Site`icon that appears on hovering the site with mouse.
+The properties of an existing site, specified during the site creation process, can be modified by selecting the `Edit Site`icon that appears on hovering the site with mouse.

 `Details of the following properties match the descriptions provided in the` [Site Creation](#site-creation) section.